-The Call of Duty franchise has slowly expanded on its multiplayer offerings over the years, forever adding more game types and customization options, and looping in the cooperative experience in its popular “Zombies” mode.
+The Call of Duty franchise has slowly expanded on its multiplayer offerings over the years, adding more game types and customization options like Warzone‘s battle royale, and looping in the cooperative experience in its popular “Zombies” mode.
 In Call of Duty: WW2, the franchise expands on an idea from Call of Duty: Infinite Warfare, creating a social space where you can do all your multiplayer business, called the Headquarters.

 Located on the beaches of Normandy, the Headquarters is your hub for hanging out between multiplayer matches.
 Here’s a handy guide to everything available at the Headquarters, from commending other soldiers, to playing old Activision arcade games.